Namit2003/PSC_project/README.md

 Air Traffic Analysis PROJECT

 This project focuses on analyzing air traffic data, delays in flights, and the growth of air passengers.
-The analysis is performed using Python libraries such as pandas, numpy, and matplotlib.
+The analysis is performed using Python libraries such as pandas, numpy, scipy and matplotlib.

 Air Traffic Analysis: